If you don’t prep the surface or apply too many coats, teak oil turns sticky. So, how to fix sticky teak oil?

-You can also try dissolving the Teak oil with mineral spirits and wiping off the excess Teak oil with a rag.
-This method works when the teak oil isn’t drying because you applied too many coats.
-When you wipe off the excess Teak oil, it will get dry.
-But that’s not all.
+You can also damp a rag with mineral spirits and wipe off the excess 30 minutes after applying it.
+This works if the finish isn’t drying because you applied too many coats.

 Why Does Teak Oil Get Sticky?

 Teak oil turns sticky (or tacky) because the wood oil isn’t drying.
 This means something is preventing its solvent from evaporating.

 - Too Many Coats – If you apply too many coats, the finish takes longer to dry and remains sticky for several days.
 That’s because this wood oil has a slow dry time, and applying too many coats slows the dry time even more.
 For instance, Raw Teak oil takes up to one month to cure.